Square-Developers/dotnet-getting-started/README.md

-# Get Started
+# Square .NET SDK Quickstart

+This quickstart sample creates a Square client instance with your Square access token and then lists the locations in your account.
+The sample is based on the [.NET SDK Quickstart guide](https://developer.squareup.com/docs/sdks/dotnet/quick-start).

+## Setup

 [Install .NET](https://learn.microsoft.com/en-us/dotnet/core/install/) - If you don't have dotnet already installed on your machine.

-[Square .NET SDK Guide](https://developer.squareup.com/docs/sdks/dotnet/using-dot-net-sdk) - details on how to use / configure the Square client.

-[.NET Quickstart guide](https://developer.squareup.com/docs/sdks/dotnet/quick-start) - The quickstart directory is based off of this document.

-[Nuget Repository for Square](https://www.nuget.org/packages/Square) - Where the package files are hosted

-[Dotnet SDK Source Code](https://github.com/square/square-dotnet-sdk) - Github repo with sdk source code

 ##  Quickstart Instructions
 1. Change into the `quickstart` directory